-Santa Clara University has been certified by the Department of Veterans Affairs as qualified to enroll students under applicable federal legislation and regulations, including Chapter 35 (child of a deceased or 100 percent disabled veteran, widow of any person who died in the service or died of a service-connected disability, or wife of a veteran with a 100 percent service-connected disability), Chapter 31 (Rehabilitation), Chapter 30-1606 (Active Duty Montgomery G.I.
-Bill), Chapter 33(Post 9/11 G.I.
-Bill).
-Individuals interested in attending under any of the Veteran's assistance should contact the Veterans Administration and the University Office of the Registrar.
+Santa Clara University has been certified by the Department of Veterans Affairs as qualified to enroll students under applicable federal legislation and regulations, including Chapter 35 (child of a deceased or 100 percent disabled veteran, widow of any person who died in the service or died of a service-connected disability, or wife of a veteran with a 100 percent service-connected disability), Chapter 31 (rehabilitation), Chapter 30/1606 (active duty Montgomery G.I.
+Bill®), Chapter 33 (Post 9/11 GI Bill®), and Yellow Ribbon.
+Individuals interested in attending under any of the veteran assistance programs should contact the Veterans Administration and the University Office of the Registrar.